corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/setup/corda-configuration-fields.md

 Options for the RPC server exposed by the Node.

-**Important: The RPC SSL certificate is used by RPC clients to authenticate the connection.
-The Node operator must provide RPC clients with a truststore containing the certificate they can trust.
-We advise Node operators to not use the P2P keystore for RPC.
+**Important:** The RPC SSL certificate is used by RPC clients to authenticate the connection.
+The node operator must provide RPC clients with a truststore containing the certificate they can trust.
+We advise node operators to not use the P2P keystore for RPC.
 The node can be run with the "generate-rpc-ssl-settings" command, which generates a secure keystore and truststore that can be used to secure the RPC connection.
-You can use this if you have no special requirements.**
+You can use this if you have no special requirements.

 * `address`
   * host and port for the RPC server binding.
 Specifying 0.0.0.0 (as host) is a convention allowing the host to bind all of its network interfaces when listening on a socket.
 By itself 0.0.0.0 is non-routable; i.e., not a proper address.